whosonfirst/py-mapzen-whosonfirst-geojson/README.md

 ### mapzen.whosonfirst.geojson.encoder

-This is primary (and so far only) use for this package.
+This is the primary (and so far only) use for this package.
 Basically it exists for two purposes:

 * Ensure that coordinates are trimmed to (6) decimal points
 * Ensure that the `geometry` property of GeoJSON features are _not_ indented while everything else is